 - a.
 If an activity or use requires major or minor site plan review and one or more special permits, the Board shall serve as special permit granting authority. - b.
 If both a special permit and major or minor site plan review are required, the Board shall review and conduct the public hearing concurrently and the Board may issue a single decision. - c.
-The Building Inspector shall not issue a building permit for any project subject to this Section 3.5 unless:

-i. the Board has approved a site plan therefor or allowed ninety calendar days (in the instance of a major site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing; or ii. the Board has approved a site plan therefor or allowed sixty calendar days (in the instance of a minor site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing; or iii.
-Administrative site plan approval has been granted or twenty-one calendar days have elapsed from the site plan submission date unless the applicant has requested an extension in writing.
+The Building Commissioner shall not issue a building permit for any project subject to this Section 3.5 unless: - i. the Board has approved a site plan therefor or allowed ninety calendar days (in the instance of a major site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing; or - ii. the Board has approved a site plan therefor or allowed sixty calendar days (in the instance of a minor site plan project) to elapse from the site plan submission date unless the applicant has requested an extension in writing; or

-- B. Exemptions.
+- iii.
+Administrative site plan approval has been granted or twenty-one calendar days have elapsed from the site plan submission date unless the applicant has requested an extension in writing. - d.
+Site plan projects may also be subject to other Town bylaws and/or permit requirements including but not limited to a Stormwater Management and Land Disturbance Permit, Scenic Road Work Permit, Order of Conditions, water and sewer connection permits, and a Street Opening/Roadway Access Permit.
+(Added 5-13-19) - B. Exemptions.
 The following shall be exempt from Site Plan Review under this Section 3.5: - 1.
 Single-family and two-family homes, including additions or enlargements and accessory structures. - 2.
 Residential subdivisions approved by the Board under the Medway Subdivision Rules and Regulations. - 3.
 Projects in which the only exterior change that is visible from a public or private way, requiring a building permit, pertains to the removal of architectural barriers to comply with the Americans with Disabilities Act (ADA) or regulations of the Massachusetts Architectural Access Board (AAB).